Telecoms Knew About Spying Loophole for Decades, Did Nothing

-Issues with the SS7 network only really entered the public consciousness a few years ago.
-But the telecom community has known about the issues for a lot longer.

-Spies and hackers are actively exploiting a backbone of how mobile phones communicate—and a new document reveals telecoms have known about it for 19 years.
+Spies and hackers are actively exploiting a backbone of how mobile phones communicate—and telecoms have known about it for 19 years.

 By targeting a network and set of related protocol known as SS7, for-profit surveillance companies and financially motivated criminals can track phones across the planet, or intercept calls and text messages.